-Class Participation 5%
+Class Participation

 Homework 10%

-Lab Assignments 10%
+Lab Assignments (3) 12%

-Course/Team Contract 5%
+Course/Team Contract

-Case Study Project 15%
+Case Study Project 13%

-Final Integrative Lab Test 10%
+Final Integrative Lab Test 13%

-Mid-term & Final (15 + 35) 50%
+Mid-term & Final (15 + 25) 40%

-- All due time is 'end of day' on the due date, unless specified otherwise. - All grading is based on the submissions in Canvas, unless specified otherwise. - All assignments must be typed in computers, I do not accept hand-written assignments. - Late submission (based on the submission timestamp on Canvas) is subject to a deduction of 30% of full mark per hour, unless instructor approval is obtained BEFORE the due time based on valid justification.
+• All due time is 'end of day' on the due date, unless specified otherwise.

+- All grading is based on the submissions in Canvas, unless specified otherwise. - All assignments must be typed in computers, I do not accept hand-written assignments.

-- Any question and/or issue regarding to grading of an assignment must be submitted within one week after the score is posted.
+- Late submission (based on the submission timestamp on Canvas) is subject to outright deduction of 40% of full mark, unless instructor approval is obtained BEFORE the due time based on valid justification.
+Late submissions exceeding one calendar week will receive zero grade unless instructor approval is obtained. - Any question and/or issue regarding to grading of an assignment must be submitted within one week after the score is posted.
 Please note that regrading of assignment may end up with either a higher or a lower grade of the original one. - Attendance/participation is based on timely attendance to class.
 Students will be marked absent for late attendance (more than 5 mins late to class) unless they inform the professor in advance.
 No class participation credit will be given for continual late attendance (final decision is at professor's discretion).